PhillipJacobsen/python-slp/README.md

 ## API endpoint for slp database

-An endpoint is available to get data from mongo database. with the pattern
+An endpoint is available to get data from mongo database with the pattern:

 `/<table_name>/find?[field=value][&orderBy=field:direction..][&page=number]`